 What is The Montessori Schools application process?

 Please fill out an inquiry form.
-After completing your inquiry form, you will receive an email with our eBrochure and a link to our online application.
-Once we have received your complete application, we will invite you and your child to the school for an interview.
-Our application for the 2019-2020 academic year will go live on our website during the month of August 2018.
+After completing your inquiry form, you will receive an email with our eBrochure, Open House RSVP forms, and a link to our online application.
+Once we have received your complete application, we will invite you to a private school tour and parent interview, either in-person or virtual.
+All Children Visits will be virtual.
+Apply for the 2023-2024 academic year here.

 What is the school’s daily routine?